awgil/ffxiv_vfallguy/README.md

 Automatically leaves the instance if you are not the only person in it (Useful for finding solo instances)

+Built-in button to leave the instance quickly (skips the confirmation button)

 Adds markers to showcase upcoming AoEs on stage 3 of the minigame